-Table 6: Ablation study on the number of refinement steps. $(\times T)$ indicates T refinement steps during the inference.
+Table 6: Ablation study on the number of refinement steps. $(T \times)$ means T refinement steps during the inference.

 The Effect of Efficient Conic Convolutions.
-The efficient conic convolutions are the core of our VPPN.
+The effi-cient conic convolutions are the core of our VPPN.
 In Tab.
-5, we demonstrate the effectiveness of the efficient conic convolutions by investigating a variant of VPPN (VPPN-ECC) that replaces the efficient conic convolutions with vanilla conic convolutions but has a similar computation cost.
-As the goal of our VPPN is to pinpoint all of the vanishing point proposals, we adopt a recall metric, where $\operatorname{Rec}^{\alpha}$ means the fraction of the ground truths that are successfully retrieved by one of the vanishing point proposals within the threshold of α .
+5. we demonstrate the effectiveness of the efficient conic con-volutions by investigating a variant of VPPN (VPPN-ECC) that replaces the efficient conic convolutions with vanilla conic convolutions but has a similar computation cost.
+As the goal of our VPPN is to pinpoint all of the vanish-ing point proposals, we adopt a recall metric, where Rec^{α} means the fraction of the ground truths that are successfully retrieved by one of the vanishing point proposals within the threshold of α .
 In Tab.
-5, we observe that VPPN outperforms the VPPN-ECC baseline on all metrics.
+5, we observe that VPPN out-performs the VPPN-ECC baseline on all metrics.
 We note that the average closest neighbor angle of our anchor grid is 4.3°.
-We find that VPPN achieves 99% recall with a threshold of 6°, whereas the VPPN-ECC variant still struggles at 90%.
-This validates the efficiency of the computation sharing scheme in our efficient conic convolutions.
+We find that VPPN achieves 99% recall with a thresh-old of 6°, where the VPPN-ECC variant still struggles at 90%.
+This validates the efficiency of the computation shar-ing scheme in our efficient conic convolutions.

 Convergence of the Learned Optimizer.
-In the training stage, we compute losses for a fixed refinement step of 8.
+In the training stage, we compute losses for a fixed refinement steps of 8.
 To investigate the convergence of our NVPO, we apply different refinement steps during inference and show the results in Tab.
 6. As the refinement step increases, it is clear that our NVPO gradually produces better vanishing point estimates, and can converge to a fixed point.
-We also make two key observations: (1) our method runs at nearly real-time (26FPS) with 4 refinement steps, yet is accurate enough (with a 0.15° median error) for many downstream applications; (2) even with 24 refinement steps, where the performance is saturated, our method still runs 7 times faster than thee previous state-of-the-art method [45], while being more accurate.
+We also make two key observations: (1) our method runs at nearly real-time (26FPS) with 4 refinement steps, yet is still accurate enough (with a 0.15° median error) for most of the down-stream applications; (2) even with a saturated 24 refinement steps, our method still runs 7 times faster than previous state-of-the-art [46] while being more accurate.